 Accountability means that community members and stakeholders who participate in crafting SEEDIG rules, standards, and principles must be transparent and deserving of our trust.

 In my previous similar roles, the teams paid significant attention to accountability, good decision making, and managing conflict of interest.
 This is always a challenge, especially in the region that is still developing the virtues of good governance.
-In SEEDIG, regrettably, the importance of good governance was deliberately diminished.
+At SEEDIG, regrettably, the importance of good governance was deliberately diminished.

 Battle over legal entity